Lewington-pitsos/pubroaddefects/README.md

 ### Creating Datasets

 Firstly you'll want to set up the correct python environment to run this code.
-I recommend using virtualenv:
+I recommend using `virtualenv`:

 ```
-virtualenv -p /usr/bin/python3.6 env # assuming you have python 3.6 installed, if not, you'll want to install this first and store it at /usr/bin/python3.6
+# first make sure you have python3.6 installed under /usr/bin/python3.6
+virtualenv -p /usr/bin/python3.6 env
-# this will create a pubroaddefects/env file
+# this will create a pubroaddefects/env directory
 source env/bin/activate
 pip install -r requirements.txt
 ```

-Now to create the dataset above simply run the command
+Now to create a dataset parameterized by `to_process/next.json`, simply run the command

 `python make_dataset.py --workers=5 # or how ever many workers you like, more=quicker`

-`make_dataset.py` will read `to_process/next.json` and create a dataset matching every set of parameters queued up in that file, saving each in `data/processed` by default.
+The resulting dataset will be saved in `data/processed` by default.
 Every set of parameters processed in this way will also be saved to `to_process/saved.json` so you can keep track of which datasets you have created in the past and replicate them deterministically in the future by adding them back into the queue.
 These datasets can get pretty big so I find myself deleting and re-creating them fairly often.

 ### Notes

-The current code is ONLY suitable for image classification tasks (1 label per image) and not object detection tasks (drawing bounding boxes).
-The locations of the bounding boxes are simply discarded.
+The current code is ONLY suitable for image classification tasks (one or more class labels per image) and not object detection tasks (drawing bounding boxes).
+The locations of the bounding boxes listed in the XML annotation files are simply discarded.
 This is because we believe that ultimately there isn't that much value in object detection over image classification when it comes to getting practical value out of road fault detection AI.
-If you have other ideas, you can add this information to the TFRecords by making some changes to `app/tfrecords.py`.
+If you have other ideas you can add the bounding box information to the TFRecord datasets by making some changes to `app/tfrecords.py`.
+However for object detection you'll likely be better off using [This repository](https://github.com/sekilab/RoadDamageDetector) or referring to the [Tensorflow Object Detection Tutorial](https://www.tensorflow.org/hub/tutorials/object_detection).

 To get the most out of this repository you will probably have to define your own custom pipelines (see `app/pipeline.py`) to do things like normalize images or apply random crops, brightness adjustments, etc. There's a little more information and some example code which loads a processed dataset in `example_training.ipynb`.

-In general we found that for data augmentation the best strategy was to apply TFDataset augmentation processes on the completed dataset during training, rather than creating pipelines in `app/pipeline.py` that create datasets with multiple augmented TFRecords for each raw image.
+In general we found that for data augmentation the best strategy was to apply TFDataset augmentation processes on the finalized dataset during training, rather than writing pipelines in `app/pipeline.py` that create datasets with multiple augmented TFRecords for each raw image.

 ## Recent Papers